hwstar/ESP8266-MQTT-io-node/README.md

 **esp_8266_MQTT_io_node**
 ==========
-This is an implementation of an MQTT Relay Node which runs natively on an ESP8266 ESP-03 module or other variant with GPIO12 support.
+This is an implementation of an MQTT Relay Node which runs natively on an ESP8266 ESP-03 module or other variant with enough free GPIO's.
 Code is compiled using the toolchain referenced below.

 **Features:**

-Provides one relay channel on GPIO12 and one button channel on GPIO0.
-Button channel can be linked to the relay for local control or isolated for separate use.
+Provides one relay channel on one GPIO or one bistable latching relay channel using 2 GPIO's and one button channel.
+The button channel can be linked to the relay for local control or isolated for separate use.
+A GPIO can optionally be reserved for a connection state LED.
+GPIO ports are configurable in the source code.

 **Commands**